-Being able to access safe, quality health care is not only essential to older people’s wellbeing, but is a fundamental right, protected by the Code of Health and Disability Services Consumer’s Rights.
+Being able to access safe, quality health care is not only essential to older people’s wellbeing, but is a fundamental right, protected by the Code.

-As a Deputy Health and Disability Commissioner, the Aged Care Commissioner will be a statutory decision-maker on complaints and formal investigations about older people’s health and disability services, and whether their rights have been breached under the Code.
+The Aged Care Commissioner makes statutory decisions on complaints and formal investigations into older people’s health and disability services, to protect their rights under the Code.

-- provide strategic oversight and leadership to drive quality improvement
+- Provides strategic oversight and leadership to drive quality improvement.

-- analyse emerging issues and report on improvements in the aged care sector
+- Analyses emerging issues and reports on improvements in the aged-care sector.